Comet (The Bouncing Souls album)

 Comet is the ninth studio album by the American punk rock band The Bouncing Souls.
-It was released on June 12, 2012 by Rise Records in conjunction with Chunksaah Records, the band's own label.
+It was released on June 12, 2012, by Rise Records in conjunction with Chunksaah Records, the band's own label.
 It was produced by Bill Stevenson and recorded at The Blasting Room.
 It debuted at number 110 on the Billboard 200 chart.

+"Ship in a Bottle", "Static", "Coin Toss Girl", "Infidel" and "Comet" were released as singles and music videos.